DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 Supply teachers provide teaching cover when schools are temporarily short of staff.
 Register with a supply teacher agency for short-term roles in school.
 [Find out more about being a supply teacher on the tes website](https://www.tes.com/jobs/careers-advice/supply-teaching/how-become-supply-teacher).

-[Find your local authority (council)](https://www.gov.uk/find-local-council) and then search their website for teaching roles.
+[Find your local council](https://www.gov.uk/find-local-council) and then search their website for teaching roles.

 You could also consider [working as a teaching assistant](https://nationalcareers.service.gov.uk/job-profiles/teaching-assistant) or in education support roles.
 It can be helpful to gain experience of the English education system before you apply for teaching jobs.
 [Teaching Vacancies](https://teaching-vacancies.service.gov.uk/) lists these jobs.